 Field experiences are critical to the development of pre-service teachers.
-Therefore, it is valuable for doctoral students gain the necessary skills to supervise teacher candidates within P- 12 special education settings.
-Depending on the doctoral scholar's interests and program of studies, the scholar is required to successfully complete Supervision Mentorship of teacher candidates under the direction of a special education university supervisor.
-Doctoral students are assigned to a small group of teacher candidates and are required to attend all observations and meetings with these teacher candidates and assist with the completion of all required documentation for the field experiences/student teaching.
-Upon successful completion of the Supervision Mentorship, doctoral students would be expected to complete independent supervision of teacher candidates in field experiences/student teaching when included in the program of studies.
+Therefore, it is valuable for doctoral scholars to gain the necessary skills to supervise teacher candidates within P- 12 special education settings.
+Depending on the doctoral scholar's interests and program of studies, the scholar is required to successfully complete the Supervision Mentorship of teacher candidates under the direction of a special education university supervisor.
+Doctoral scholars are assigned to a small group of teacher candidates and are required to attend all observations and meetings with these teacher candidates and assist with the completion of all required documentation for the field experiences/student teaching.
+Upon successful completion of the Supervision Mentorship, doctoral scholars would be expected to complete independent supervision of teacher candidates in field experiences/student teaching when included in the program of studies.

-During independent supervision, doctoral students will be assigned to a group of teacher candidates.
+During independent supervision, doctoral scholars will be assigned to a group of teacher candidates.
 They will primarily be responsible for all observations, meetings, and documentation related to field experiences; however, they will still report to and be under the direction of a special education university supervisor and the Office of Field and Clinical Partnerships and Outreach.

 Part 3.
-Leadership in Special Education
+Leadership and Service in Special Education

-Review a Professional Organization & Describe Volunteer Opportunities (Portfolio 1)
+Review a Professional Organization (Portfolios 1-4+)

 Professional organizations (local, state, and national) play a pivotal role in supporting special education and teacher education.
 Many of the organizations are run by volunteers.
 For this activity, you will research at least one national, state, or local special education organization.
-Be sure to include descriptions of the organization's activities as well as your level of participation (or plans for participation).
-Provide document of involvement (e.g., copy of membership, conference registration, meeting minutes, officer website page).